Many people facing memory changes or Alzheimer’s ask:

 “What can I do, beyond medications?”

-The science continues to show that daily habits have real biological effects on brain function, cognition, and long-term resilience.
-When paired with conventional care these adaptations support overall health and may slow decline over time.
+When paired with conventional care, these daily adaptations support overall health and may slow decline over time.

 Digital/Online Interventions